 Records: Deputies warned Ohio photographer about tactics

-COLUMBUS, Ohio – An Ohio sheriff's office and a news photographer accidentally shot by one of the agency's deputies last year are at odds over the photographer's presence at police scenes in the past, according to investigative reports and the photographer.
+COLUMBUS, Ohio – A news photographer accidentally shot by an Ohio sheriff's deputy last year disputes the agency's assertion in investigative reports that his presence at police scenes in the past was a problem.

 A grand jury last month declined to indict Clark County Deputy Jacob Shaw for shooting Andy Grimm in September after mistaking the photographer's tripod for a rifle.